Ianzhangy/Coursework2-COMP3016/README.md

 ## 3. Idea

-- The 3D room project involves downloading and loading existing OBJ models (tables and chairs) from the network and applying existing textures to objects.
-Its inspiration comes from a 3D room displayed by a teacher in class.
-The most distinctive feature of Snail Dwelling is to have the TV display the author's signature rendering to prove the uniqueness of the work, followed by the function of opening and closing the room door, making the entire room more realistic.
-Of course, there is still room for improvement in aesthetics compared to other 3D rooms, and there is room for further improvement.
-The project started with downloading VS2022, followed by building and configuring the OpenGL environment (GLFW, GLAD, glm library) according to the video tutorial, as well as downloading 3D models and beautiful textures.
-Afterward, we started creating windows, building rooms, loading models, rendering rooms and models, and finally adding case interaction functionality.
+-The 3D room project involves the download and integration of pre-existing OBJ models, such as tables and chairs, from online sources.
+These models are then enhanced by applying carefully selected textures, resulting in a visually appealing environment.
+The initial inspiration for this project came from a 3D room demonstration by a teacher, which served as a creative spark.

+-One of the standout features of the Snail Dwelling project is the TV display, which showcases the author's unique signature rendering.
+This not only adds a personal touch but also highlights the project's individuality.
+Additionally, the project includes a door mechanism, allowing users to open and close it, adding a layer of realism to the virtual room.

+-While the project has come a long way, there is still room for aesthetic improvements when compared to other 3D environments.
+Continuous refinement is an ongoing goal, with opportunities for further enhancement.
+The journey began with downloading Visual Studio 2022, followed by the meticulous setup of the OpenGL environment, incorporating essential libraries such as GLFW, GLAD, and glm.
+Furthermore, 3D models and high-quality textures were acquired and integrated into the scene.

+-The development process included creating windows, constructing detailed room layouts, loading intricate 3D models, and achieving realistic rendering of both the room and its contents.
+Finally, interactive elements were implemented, allowing users to engage with the virtual environment.

+-In summary, the 3D room project blends creativity, technical skill, and a commitment to continuous improvement, resulting in a captivating digital experience.

 ## Video Link